What is Legg-Calvé-Perthes disease in children?

 the joint.
 Treatment may include:

-- Rest.
+Rest.
 Your child may need to limit activity.
-He or she may need crutches or a wheelchair.
+They may need crutches or a wheelchair.
+In

 move the joint a bit and allows the femur to remold itself into a round shape.